The Joshua Metell Foundation

 Josh's life was tragically cut short when he died in a motorcycle accident.
 In the months after his death, the community that he had served approached both his family and church to ask them if they would continue the work he had begun.
 Their response was an overwhelming yes, and in the years that followed they continued to hold the basketball tournament and find other ways to serve the community.
 In 2015 the Josh Metell Foundation was established as a non-profit organization dedicated to carrying on Josh Metell's vision to improve communities in need.
 The Josh Metell 3-on-3 Basketball Tournament is now just one of many ways we seek to serve and inspire communities in need.

 If you gave to the Foundation, you were our partner in accomplishing these tasks and we thank you!
 If not, we invite you to partner with us.
 Every year we partner with more individuals, organizations, companies, churches, and community leaders to serve our community and facilitate events that will build up every community.
 You can partner with us by volunteering at one of our events or by making a tax deductible donation to the Josh Metell Foundation.
-Donations and requests for more information may be submitted on the Donation/Contact page of this website.
+Donations may be may be made by visiting the Donation page of this website.
+Feel free to Contact us for more information.
 Members of our Board of Directors are also available to visit with you or your organization to share more about Josh and the legacy that the foundation works to uphold.